Best Products UK

 Magnetic resistance is silent, smooth and maintenance-free — every bike in our top 5 uses it.
 Friction is louder but provides a more 'real-feel' road resistance — found on cheaper bikes.
 Eddy-current is found on premium recumbent bikes for ultra-smooth resistance changes.

-The right bike for most readers is the JLL IC400 Pro at £549.
-If your space won't fit it, the XTERRA FB150 folding at £199.
-If you want screen-led classes and have £1,500+, the Echelon EX-5s.
+The right bike for most readers is the JLL IC400 Pro.
+If your space won't fit it, the XTERRA FB150 folding bike.
+If you want screen-led classes and you're in the premium tier, the Echelon EX-5s.
+Click through to Amazon for the live UK price on each.

 06